-The Council will not be providing crisis loans or cash payments, including where you have lost or spent your money.
+The council does not provide crisis loans or cash payments, including where you have lost or spent your money.
 It will, however, signpost you to other support and welfare services if you are in financial need and there is a serious risk to your health and safety.

-1) Please check whether you are entitled to support provided by the Department for Work and Pensions / Jobcentre Plus:
+1) Please check whether you are entitled to support provided by the Department for Work and Pensions or Jobcentre Plus:

 2) If you are seeking support following a disaster and are homeless you should contact Housing Options.

-3) If you have a designated social worker/support worker then please contact them if there is a serious risk to your health and safety.
+3) If you have a designated social worker/support worker, please contact them if there is a serious risk to your health and safety.
 You can contact the Customer Services (Social Care Team) if you require further assistance in contacting your social worker.

-4) In all other situations it is unlikely that you will be provided with support.
-If however you consider there is a serious risk to your health and safety, then please complete the Discretionary Welfare Scheme application form.
+4) If you have exhausted other options and you consider that there is a serious risk to your health and safety, please complete the crisis application form or contact us on 01744 676666.